North Central Galapagos – Baltra to San Cristobal – Silver Galapagos

 Embark Silver Galapagos and depart on your exciting Silversea Expedition — North Central Galápagos

-This morning you will be transferred to the Quito airport for your included flight to San Cristobal and the Silver Galapagos.
+This morning you will be transferred to the Quito airport for your included flight to Baltra and the Silver Galapagos.
 After settling in, attending a mandatory safety drill and setting sail, you will be introduced to your Expedition Team.
 Silver Galapagos will then head for Daphne to do a circumnavigation –usually only scientist are allowed to land.
 From the ship we will watch for Nazca and Blue-footed Boobies, frigate birds, Red-billed Tropicbirds, Brown Noddies and Brown Pelicans, as well as Swallow-tailed Gulls.
 In the evening enjoy the first of many memorable meals in The Restaurant.

 Bahía Darwin, Genovesa Island